withastro/docs/src/pages/en/guides/cms/contentful.md

 }
 ---
 ```
+To pass post data to the template section, create a `post` object outside the `try/catch` block.

-Next, use `documentToHtmlString` to convert the `content` property from a Document to HTML, and use the Date constructor to format the date:
+Use `documentToHtmlString` to convert `content` from a Document to HTML, and use the Date constructor to format the date. `title` can be left as-is.
+Then, add these properties to your `post` object.

 ```astro title="src/pages/posts/[slug].astro" ins={7,14-19}
 ---